RetroPie/RetroPie-Docs/docs/Shaders-and-Smoothing.md

 ### Scaling artifacts (particularly in Vertical games)

 Some arcade games were run on a vertical CRT; literally a regular TV flipped over on its side.
-Whilst libretro shaders are will automatically rotate for this, the shadow mask effect does not, causing an unsightly 'rainbow' effect.
+Whilst libretro shaders  automatically rotate for this, the shadow mask effect does not, causing an unsightly 'rainbow' effect.
 Rather than add logic to the shader (making it slower), a special version for vertical games is available:

 3. `crt-pi-vertical.glslp`
 ![](http://i.imgur.com/oL7BOvk.jpg)